akitogo/GoogleCloudTranslation/README.md

 # GoogleCloudTranslation

 Implements Google Cloud Translation Api for Coldbox Coldfusion See https://cloud.google.com/translate/ as well https://cloud.google.com/translate/docs/

+You might want to try instead of this Api the Deepl Api which delivers much better results https://github.com/akitogo/cbDeepl

 The API supports two authentication methods: API Key or oAuth2 Currently API Key only is supported

 ## Installation

 You will need a Google Account to work with this API As well you need to set up Google Cloud APIs
 See here: https://cloud.google.com/translate/docs/getting-started